ObsidienStudio/Obsidian_Liftoff/content/en/jeux/minecraft/index.md

 ---
 title: Minecraft
 seo_title: Minecraft
-summary: Vous aimez la construction et l'aventure ?
-Venez sur notre serveur Minecraft !
+summary: You like building and adventure ?
+Come on hop in our minecraft server !
-description: Vous aimez la construction et l'aventure ?
-Venez sur notre serveur Minecraft !
+description: You like building and adventure ?
+Come on hop in our minecraft server !
 slug: minecraft
 author: Obsidian
 draft: false